If dyeing your grey with synthetic hair dye is one of your major challenges, you might be one of the many considering a

 - It takes too much time to achieve.

 - It deprives you of using synthetic hair dye for a long period.

 - Henna doesn’t lighten the hair.

 How Long Does Henna Hair Dye Last On Hair?

-It depend on a few factors such as the color you turned your hair to, your hair texture, and your personal hair care regimen, but on average henna color do lasts between 4-8 weeks.
+It depends on a few factors such as the colour you turned your hair to, your hair texture, and your personal hair care regimen, but on average henna colour do last between 4-8 weeks.

 Just keep in mind that “the lesser the shampoo wash, the longer the hair color last.”

 Before you proceed to use henna, make sure you know exactly what henna is, how to use often and what your hair will look like afterward.

 - It’s much easier to apply the henna mixture with a dispenser or squirt bottle.

 - Feel free to add vinegar or lemon juice to the henna mixture if you want coppery or golden color instead of a black hair color.

 - You can use this two steps henna method to cover your gray roots alone, but this will create uneven color tones as the dye fades.
 So you should use henna all-over.

 - Do not shampoo your hair at least 2 days after using henna and indigo.

 Now I would like to hear from you:

 Do you believe that henna plus Indigo is the best natural hair dye for grey hair?

 Just let me know what you have in mind by leaving your comment below right now.